-All Fort Worth Libraries have desktop computers for public use.
-Laptops for use in the libraries are being added in 2011.
-PCs may be used to search the library’s online catalog and subscription databases, access the Internet, create documents with Microsoft Office products such as Word, Excel, and PowerPoint, check e-mail, play games, and enjoy streaming audio and video.
+All Fort Worth Public Libraries have desktop and computers for public use.
+PCs may be used to search the library’s online catalog and subscription databases, access the Internet, create documents with Microsoft Office products such as Word, Excel, and PowerPoint, check email, play games, and enjoy streaming audio and video.
 Internet access is filtered for adult content.

-You may use and save files on your own storage device (USB sticks or CDRs), but you may not save files to the computer hard drives, download programs to the hard drives, or make changes to computer or network configurations.
+You may use and save files on your own storage device (USB sticks), but you may not save files to the computer hard drives, download programs to the hard drives, or make changes to computer or network configurations.

 All desktop computers are capable of making color (.50 cents per page) and black and white (.15 cents per page) prints.
 Printing from laptops and on the Library’s wifi network is not available at this time.
 Coin/bill machines accept one dollar bills and five dollar bills.
 Headsets are available for sale at circulation desks for a nominal charge.
 You may also use your own headset.

 You may have up to 2 one-hour sessions each day.
 Some libraries also have 15 minute “express” PCs for quick use.
 Time may be extended if no one is waiting.
 Some libraries have PCs that are reserved for children’s and teen’s use.
-Please see Reserving PCs FAQs, or contact individual libraries for details.
+If you need more information, please contact the individual libraries for details.

 The Library offers computer classes in English and in Spanish.

 Central Library now offers computer workstations specifically designed to assist persons with accessibility challenges.
 Below is an overview of the two accessibility workstations and their features.